 Question: "Why did God kill Ananias and Sapphira for lying?"

 Answer: The story of Ananias and Sapphira is found in Acts 5, and it is a sad story, indeed.
 It actually begins at the end of chapter 4 with the description of the early church in Jerusalem, a group of believers so filled with the Holy Spirit that they were of one heart and one mind.
-Great power and grace were on the apostles, including Peter and John, who preached and taught and testified of the risen Savior.
-So knit together were the hearts of the people that they held all their possessions loosely and willingly shared them with one another, not because they were coerced, but because they loved one another.
-Those who sold land and houses gave the profits to the apostles, who distributed it to those in need.
-Joseph, a Levite from Cyprus, sold a field and laid the proceeds at the feet of the apostles who were the leaders of the church in Jerusalem (Acts 4:32-37).
+Great power and grace were on the apostles, who preached and testified of the risen Savior.
+So knit together were the hearts of the people that they held all their possessions loosely and willingly shared them with one another, not because they were coerced but because they loved one another.
+Those who sold land and houses gave of their profits to the apostles, who distributed the gifts to those in need.

-Two of the members of this group were Ananias and his wife, Sapphira, who also had sold a field.
-But the profits from this sale were kept in part by the couple, and only a part was laid at the apostlesí feet by Ananias.
-This hypocritical show fooled no one, especially not Peter who was filled with the power of the Spirit.
-Peter knew instantly that Ananias was lying not to him, but to God and exposed his hypocrisy then and there.
+Two members of this group were Ananias and his wife, Sapphira; they also had sold a field.
+Part of the profit from their sale was kept back by the couple, and Ananias only laid a part of the money at the apostles’ feet.
+However, Ananias made a pretense of having given all the proceeds.
+This hypocritical show may have fooled some, but not Peter, who was filled with the power of the Spirit.
+Peter knew instantly that Ananias was lying—not just to him but to God—and exposed his hypocrisy then and there.
 Ananias fell down and died (Acts 5:4).
 When Sapphira showed up, she, too, lied to Peter and to God, saying that they had donated the entire proceeds of the sale of the land to the church.
-When her lie had been exposed, she fell down and died at Peterís feet.
+When her lie had been exposed, she also fell down and died at Peter’s feet.

 © Copyright 2002-2014 Got Questions Ministries.